-You most likely know her as ‘Dede Mwenda’ from popular web series “This Is It” and if like me you are sucker for love stories then you will agree Chy Nwakanma did a fine job in the delivery of her character.
-Apart from the web series – This Is It, she has also starred in quite a number of major Nollywood productions most recent being ‘The Wall’ which was previewed under the Accelerate project at the 2018 African International Film Festival (AFIFF).
+You most likely know her as ‘Dede Mwenda’ from popular web series “This Is It” and if you are sucker for love stories then you will agree Chy Nwakanma did a fine job in the delivery of her character.
+Apart from the web series, she has also starred in quite a number of major Nollywood productions, most recent being ‘The Wall’ which was previewed under the Accelerate project at the 2018 African International Film Festival (AFIFF).

 Over the weekend, we caught up with Chy and as well as share with us how she started out in the industry, she lets us in on her upbringing- her transition from ‘tomboy’ to the girly-girl we see on our screens; her thoughts on feminism& female empowerment and then lots more.

 Hi Chy, it’s great to have you on LLA.
 So how in your own words would you like to introduce Chy Nwakanma to the LLA community? (you can share the goofy stuffs too)